metacosm/booster-common/README.md

 therefore the boosters need to be valid maven projects in order to the various operations to work.
 Furthermore, for the `redhat` branch, the local Red Hat maven repositories need to be setup correctly in order for maven to be able to resolve all the dependencies.
 If in a such cases a custom `settings.xml` file is used, then the environment variable
 `MAVEN_SETTINGS` can be set to point to that file and all operations of this script will use that custom settings file.

+## `src/update-pom.groovy`

+A Groovy script that checks the `properties` and updates those values with the highest corresponding dependency version on Maven Central
+`groovy src/update-pom.groovy /path/to/pom.xml`